SreedeviRajavelu/PowerPlantTwin/unique_IP_docker_containers.md

 docker build -t openplc-docker .

 *Preface before step 2:
-Unlike Linux, macOS network interfaces can’t be directly assigned to macvlan.
+- Unlike Linux, macOS network interfaces can’t be directly assigned to macvlan.
 Macvlan works on Linux because it can create a virtual interface on top of a real NIC.

-On macOS, Docker Desktop runs in a Linux VM (inside HyperKit/UTM), so it doesn’t have direct access to the Mac’s physical interfaces for macvlan.
+- On macOS, Docker Desktop runs in a Linux VM (inside HyperKit/UTM), so it doesn’t have direct access to the Mac’s physical interfaces for macvlan.

 Implication:
-You cannot directly use bridge100 as the parent on macOS.
+- You cannot directly use bridge100 as the parent on macOS.
-Macvlan networking for containers with unique LAN IPs is essentially not supported on Docker Desktop for macOS.
+- Macvlan networking for containers with unique LAN IPs is essentially not supported on Docker Desktop for macOS.
 You’ll need to either:
-Use host networking (but that only works for Linux hosts).
+1. Use host networking (but that only works for Linux hosts).
-Use the default bridge network and map ports (-p) uniquely for each PLC container.
+2. Use the default bridge network and map ports (-p) uniquely for each PLC container.
-Run a Linux VM (e.g., Ubuntu VM) on your Mac and create macvlan networks there.
+3. Run a Linux VM (e.g., Ubuntu VM) on your Mac and create macvlan networks there.
 The VM handles the macvlan, and Docker containers inside it can get unique LAN IPs.*

-**Step 2: Create MacVLAN network**

 Since you already have an Ubuntu VM for IEDs, the recommended approach is: